-competent in many areas and able to turn with ease from one thing to another
+competent in many areas and able to turn with ease

 To be versatile is to have the ability to turn this way and that, to be flexible and adaptable.
 The noun form, "versatility" is a highly valued quality in a person or device because a versatile person or device may be easily used for multiple purposes.

 Although the noun form, "reverse," has a neutral connotation, "revert," like its fraternal twin word "regress" implies going backward in a negative sense, an undoing of developmental progress.

 The adjective form of this verb, "subversive" bears a sinister connotation, implying plots and schemes that are hatched by some underhanded (hence "sub") force.
 Although a dominant group can subvert a less powerful group, the word "subvert" is used more commonly to refer to reversals of power, as in the example sentence.

 Magpies are careful, fastidious builders, adding to old nests, layering twigs to make deep